sferik/multi_json/CONTRIBUTING.md

 already been submitted.
 When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
-Ideally, a bug report should include a pull request with failing specs.
+Ideally, a bug report should include a pull request with failing tests.

 [gist]: https://gist.github.com/

 ## Submitting a Pull Request
 1. [Fork the repository.][fork]
 2. [Create a topic branch.][branch]
-3. Add specs for your unimplemented feature or bug fix.
+3. Add tests for your unimplemented feature or bug fix.
-4. Run `bundle exec rake spec`.
-If your specs pass, return to step 3.
+4. Run `bundle exec rake test`.
+If your tests pass, return to step 3.
 5. Implement your feature or bug fix.
-6. Run `bundle exec rake spec`.
-If your specs fail, return to step 5.
+6. Run `bundle exec rake test`.
+If your tests fail, return to step 5.
 7. Run `open coverage/index.html`.
 If your changes are not completely covered by your tests, return to step 3.
 8. Add, commit, and push your changes.